learn-co-curriculum/phase-4-password-protection-readme/README.md

 since hash functions usually produce either a 32-bit or 64-bit number, and the space of all possible strings is much larger than either `2**32` or `2**64`.
-Fortunately, however, smart people who have thought about this a lot have written a lot of different hash functions which are well-suited to different purposes.
+Fortunately, however, smart people who have thought about this a lot have written a lot of different hash functions that are well-suited to different purposes.
 And nearly all hash functions are designed with the quality that strings that are similar but not the same hash to significantly different values.